nathanbumpus/Trinity-2.8.4-Marconi/data.md

-<h1 align="center">How do I download data from NCBI or ENA<a id="top"></a></h1>
+<h1 align="center">How do I download data from NCBI or ENA?<a id="top"></a></h1>

 <p>If you do not already have data from an experiment NCBI and ENA have raw RNA seq data publicly available for download.</p>

 <h2 align="center">Downloading data from the NCBI SRA database with the SRA Toolkit</h2>

 <p>The easiest way to obtain data from the NCBI SRA database is to use the SRA Toolkit.
-The Toolkit can be downloaded from <a href="https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software" target="_blank">SRA Toolkit Download</a> and then sftp to Marconi.</p>
+The Toolkit can be downloaded from <a href="https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software" target="_blank">SRA Toolkit Download</a> and then sftp'd to Marconi.</p>

-<p>Once the packaged is unzipped we can use prefetch to obtain experimental data sets in SRA format.
+<p>Once the package is unzipped we can use prefetch to obtain experimental data sets in SRA format.
 I will use the shrimp data as an example</p>

 ```
 #!/bin/bash -l